stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 enabling the most appropriate group member to respond.

 Office hours are a good place for more generalized questions about Sherlock, Slurm, Linux usage, data storage, queue structures/scheduling, job optimization and general capabilities of Sherlock.
 It's also useful for more technically nuanced questions that may not be easily answered with our ticketing system.
 In office hours some problems can indeed be solved quickly or progress can be made so that you can then work self-sufficiently towards a solution on your own.

+!!! info "Office hours times"

+    Click here to join the **[Sherlock Office Hours Zoom][url_oh_zoom]**

+    * Tuesday 10-11am
+    * Thursday 3-4pm

+    You can also make an **[appointment][url_calendar]** with Sherlock's support team if you'd like.

 !!! tip "What to expect from office hours"